 - be in good academic standing;

-- submit an IBA application, including short essays; and
+- submit an Iowa Biosciences Academy (IBA) application, including short essays; and

 - submit one letter of recommendation from a science/math instructor or research mentor.